lilythebigfish/nest-building-robot/README.md

 ## Project Overview

-`ufactory_vision` is a vision-based grasping demo based on UFACTORY 850 and xArm Serials with Intel Realsense D435 camera or Luxonis OAK-D-Pro-PoE depth camera.
+`ufactory_vision` is a vision-based grasping demo based on UFACTORY 850, Lite 6 and xArm Serials with Intel Realsense D435 camera or Luxonis OAK-D-Pro-PoE depth camera.
 Users can quickly implement vision-based object detection and grasping with this project.

 [![Watch the video](https://img.youtube.com/vi/ijnuqsNcfUY/0.jpg)](https://www.youtube.com/watch?v=ijnuqsNcfUY)